TritonDataCenter/manta/docs/user-guide/storage-reference.md

 # Storage System Architecture

-This section describes some of the design principles that guide the operation of the Joyent Manta Storage System.
+This section describes some of the design principles that guide the operation of the Manta Storage System.

 ## Guiding Principles